 On the Settings -> System and performance settings pane, under the Downloads section, toggle the button on the tile that says “Ask me what to do with each download” to On or Off.

-If off, Edge will not ask you what to do with each download.
+Edge will not ask you what to do with each download if off.
 However, if enabled, the Edge will always prompt you on what to do with each download.

 Alternatively, users can use the Windows registry to turn on or off Edge, always asking before downloading files from the internet.